arda-org/xSuite/contracts/blank/README.md

 cd my-contract
 ```

-Note that `xsuite-cli` must be installed on your computer.
+Note that `xsuite-cli` and Rust must be installed on your computer.
 To install, run:

 ```
 npm install -g xsuite-cli
+xsuite install-rust
 ```

 ## Build contract